aaevan/ebay-guide/README.md

 The basic idea is, as close to the end of the auction as possible (about 5-10s within the end of bidding), place a bid that is the maximum value you'd be willing to pay, followed by a semi-random cents value.
 If your max purchase price is $50, it's likely that someone else's max is around there too.
 Throw some noise on the end of your number to increase your chances of winning the auction.
 A max bid of $51.73 is better than $50.00.

-Often, if you bid slightly higher than your lower bound estimate within the last few seconds of a listing, you can get something for
+Often, if you bid slightly higher than your lower bound estimate within the last few seconds of a listing, you can get something for a ridiculously good deal.

 Add things to your watchlist if you'd like to buy it in the future.